sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/188_2_Getting_selected_attributes_only.md

 Note: Chaining to `.findOne` won't work.

-## The projection document (object)
+## More about the projection document (object)
-Consider the following document.
+Consider the following model instance (mongodb document).
 ```js
 {
   title: '',